-- Check whether the Password strength displays (Easy, weak .
-Strong) as per the SRS document.
+- Check whether the password strength displays (Easy, weak, or Strong) as per the SRS document.

 - The change password should not work by leaving the old password field blank and entering the valid new and confirmed password.

-- Check the password change functionality by entering the old invalid password and the valid (matching) new and confirm password.
+- Check the password change functionality by entering the old invalid and valid (matching) new and confirmed passwords.

 - Check the Functionality of changing the password by entering the valid old password and confirming the password by leaving the new password field blank.